Power outages were widespread in Western Massachusetts after high winds

 Salvatore De Nardo, the owner of De Nardo’s Pizzeria and Restaurant said, “Friday is a big night of the week.
 If the heat doesn’t come back on tonight, we got a problem.”

-Salvatore De Nardo closed his restaurant’s doors Friday night because with no power that also means no refrigeration.
+Salvatore De Nardo closed his restaurant’s doors Friday night because of no power which also means no refrigeration.

 Frigid, cold temperatures now adding to this problem.
 Local utility companies are expecting power to be fully restored in this part of Hampden County by late Friday evening.